jacksleight/statamic-raster/README.md

 ### Caching

+The following options can be set with the main tag.
+Cache options cannot be passed as URL parameters.

 * **cache (bool, false)**
   Enable caching of image generation.
 * **cache_for (int)**
   Cache time to live in seconds.
 * **cache_key (string|array)**
   Cache key.
-If an array is provided that will hashed to generate a key.
+If an array is provided it will be hashed to generate a key.

 The `cache` option can also be used as a shortcut.
 Pass an integer to enable caching and set the for value, pass a string or array to enable caching and set the key value.

-Cache options cannot be passed as URL parameters.

 ## Viewport Basis